PierreSenellart/provsql/doc/source/user/casestudy8.rst

     FROM g, ev;

-Every reading shares the one ``mu`` leaf -- the materialised CTE ``g`` is a single node -- so the three evidence factors weight the same latent draw.
+Every reading shares the one ``mu`` leaf -- the materialised CTE ``g`` is a single node -- so the three evidence factors condition the same latent.
 Click the ``evidence_token`` UUID in :doc:`studio` to open its circuit: the evidence is a conjunction of the three observations, each an ``=`` event reading the *same* ``mu`` leaf; that one shared node is what couples the readings into a single posterior rather than three independent updates.
-The prior mean is **20**; the posterior mean pulls toward the data at about **22.85**, and the posterior variance collapses to about **1.26**.
-That is exactly the conjugate `Normal-Normal <https://en.wikipedia.org/wiki/Conjugate_prior>`_ update.
-Precision is the reciprocal of variance, :math:`\tau = 1/\sigma^2`, and precisions add.
-The prior variance :math:`\sigma_0^2 = 5^2 = 25` gives prior precision :math:`\tau_0 = 1/25`; each reading has variance :math:`2^2 = 4`, precision :math:`1/4`, so the three together add :math:`3/4`.
-The posterior precision is therefore :math:`\tau_0 + 3/4 = 1/25 + 3/4 = 0.79`, and inverting it back gives the posterior variance :math:`1/0.79 = 1.266`.
-The posterior mean is the precision-weighted average :math:`(20/25 + 69/4)/0.79 = 22.85`.
-The sampler recovers the textbook answer because each ``| (normal(mu, 2) = d)`` reweights the prior draws of ``mu`` by the observation's density -- importance sampling, no rejection. :sqlfunc:`evidence` returns the by-product of that weighting, the marginal likelihood :math:`P(\text{data})` (the mean prior-predictive weight), here about **0.00117** -- the same number the multivariate-Normal prior predictive gives in closed form, and the quantity you would compare across competing models.
+The prior mean is **20**; the posterior mean pulls toward the data at **22.8481**, and the posterior variance collapses to **1.2658** -- and these numbers are *exact*, not sampling estimates.
+This model is the conjugate
+`Normal-Normal <https://en.wikipedia.org/wiki/Conjugate_prior>`_
+shape, which ProvSQL recognises and computes in closed form: deterministic, to full float precision, and independent of any sample budget (it still answers under ``provsql.rv_mc_samples = 0``).
+Precision is the reciprocal of variance,
+:math:`\tau = 1/\sigma^2`, and precisions add.
+The prior variance
+:math:`\sigma_0^2 = 5^2 = 25` gives prior precision
+:math:`\tau_0 = 1/25`; each reading has variance :math:`2^2 = 4`,
+precision :math:`1/4`, so the three together add :math:`3/4`.
+The posterior precision is therefore :math:`\tau_0 + 3/4 = 1/25 + 3/4 =
+0.79`, and inverting it back gives the posterior variance :math:`1/0.79 = 1.2658`.
+The posterior mean is the precision-weighted average :math:`(20/25 + 69/4)/0.79 = 22.8481`.
+:sqlfunc:`evidence` returns the marginal likelihood :math:`P(\text{data})`, here **0.001172** -- exactly the
+multivariate-Normal prior predictive, computed as the product of the sequential one-step predictives, and the quantity you would compare across competing models.
+The same closed-form recognition covers the other textbook pairs (a Gamma prior observed through Poisson counts or Exponential gaps, a Beta prior through Binomial counts…); a model *outside* the recognised table -- say the latent reaching the reading through arithmetic -- answers through the general engine instead: each ``| (normal(mu, 2) = d)`` reweights the prior draws of ``mu`` by the observation's density (importance sampling, no rejection), recovering the same posterior to MC tolerance under the sample budget.

 Recap
 -----